davidkarolyi/tguard/docs/modules.md

 • `Const` **TNumberAsString**: [`Validator`](classes/Validator.md)<`string`\>

-Validator that accepts strings, which can be parsed as a valid number.
+Validator that accepts strings, which represents a valid number.

 `validator.name`: `"number(as a string)"`